 Children who do not reach the required pass will be required to repeat the Phonics Check in Year 2 Summer Term.
-These children will receive additional support in small groups in Year 2 and beyond if necessary.
+These children along with any children who continue to struggle will receive additional support in Year 2 and Key Stage 2 if necessary.

 Parents and Phonics

 Glossary of terms used: (thanks to the literacy trust)

 blend — to draw individual sounds together to pronounce a word, e.g. s-n-a-p, blended together, reads snap

 segment — to split up a word into its individual phonemes in order to spell it, e.g. the word ‘cat’ has three phonemes: /c/, /a/, /t/

 digraph — two letters making one sound, e.g. sh, ch, th, ph.

 vowel digraphs comprise of two vowels which, together, make one sound, e.g. ai, oo, ow